SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Is consistent

-Return if the expression is True in at least one Belief State
+Return if the expression is True in at least one Belief State.

 #### YAML
 ```yaml